kaanalptkn/ka-p1/README.md

 * hoover color: #ff9000

 ### Fonts
-* As a main font I used Exo and Oswald, and as a backup font sans-serif
+* I generally used Exo for the body, I used Oswald for the "menu" and "cover-text" fields.
+The reason why I chose these fonts is that my page is more tidy and does not tire the eyes while looking at my page.

 ### Images
 * I used images from [Pixel.com](https://www.pexels.com/), [Unsplash.com](https://unsplash.com/) and there are credited in [credits](#credits) section.